markomanninen/modelobserver/README.md

 console.log(model.foo.bar.value) -> "BAZ"
 ```

 You can also set values for branches.
-Object will examined.
+Object structure will be examined.
 Properties available already on model will get the new value.
 All new branches and nodes of the value will be enchanged by new functionality.
 For example:

 ```
 model.foo = {bar: "baz1", bar2: "baz2"}